Umbrella Insurance Explained (+ Buy or Skip in 2025?)

 Umbrella insurance provides extra liability coverage beyond standard auto and homeowners policy limits.
-The best umbrella insurance companies, like State Farm, Geico, and Allstate offer coverage options starting at around $13 per month.
-You might need an umbrella policy if you're a landlord or business owner.
+An umbrella policy can also help business owners protect their assets from liability claims.
+The best umbrella insurance companies, like State Farm and USAA, offer coverage starting at $10 per month.

 Free Car Insurance Comparison